OBerger96/flightGear-controller/README.md

   <img src="https://github.com/OBerger96/flightGear-controller/blob/master/Images/screen.png?raw=true" width="800">
 </p>

-* **Connect** – The connect button will open a popup window and by entering ip and port we will connect to the flight simulator.
+* **Connect** – The Connect button will open a popup window and by entering ip and port we will connect to the flight simulator.
 The app will connect to the simulator as a client, this will also enable the use of all the functionality of the application.

 * **Load data** – The Load Data button will open a folder of CSV files that are used as maps.
 When a CSV file is loaded then a map of the uploaded data is displayed.
 The map will be displayed in colors based on the height of each point in the map, the lower the area the color will be red and the higher the area the color will be greener.
 We will sample from the simulator the exact location of the aircraft, as a result, an icon will be displayed in the same location on the map.